KACF Board of Directors

 Wesley attended college at the University of Memphis and studied graphic design before finding a passion for Information Technology.
 He has been in the IT field for over 25 years and has worked for several large companies including Citrix and Dell specializing in virtualization, security and cloud first technologies.

 He has been involved with KACF for several years and has traveled with groups to Nepal and Costa Rica.
 These trips solidified his passion for conservation and education and led to his drive to be more involved with the organization.
-In his last trip to Costa Rica, he was married to his wife Heather with a very special officiant named Dave Johnson!
+In his last trip to Costa Rica, he was married to his wife Heather by a very special officiant named Dave Johnson, Co-founder and Executive Director of the KACF!

 Wesley brings a love of nature, conservation and education to the KACF board.
 His goal is to use his unique talents and skills to further the mission of KACF and be an advocate for conservation around the world.